nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 </details>

-## DNA Extraction and Quantification
+## DNA Extraction using Magnetic Beads

 <details>
   <summary>Click to expand protocol!</summary>

->Here we will use Magnetic Beads to extract DNA and then quantify DNA extracts using two different methods.
+>Here we will use Magnetic Beads to extract DNA.
 Protocol modified from M. Fujita (UTA, 2013).

 **Materials**